Email Marketing Dictionary

 reading pane: see preview pane

-real list growth: A measure of the change in subscriber lifetime value of a list, this metric subtracts the value of subscribers lost over a period of time from the value of those gained during that period; also see absolute list growth and engaged list growth
+real list growth: An advanced view of list growth that accounts for both estimated value of new subscribers added and the value of subscribers lost during a time period; also see absolute list growth and acquisition list growth

 re-confirmation email: see re-permission email